MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Export-PSSession.md

 `Export-PSSession` returns a list of files that comprise the module that it created.

 ## NOTES

+Windows PowerShell includes the following aliases for `Export-PSSession`:

+- `epsn`

 `Export-PSSession` relies on the PowerShell remoting infrastructure.
 To use this cmdlet, the computer must be configured for remoting.
 For more information, see